Muskan149/Muskan149/README.md

 ### 🤝 Community-Building:
 - **VP External** at **Women @ College of Computing**, where I connect 160+ women with recruitment opportunities by hosting events with top firms like **Google** and **Bloomberg**. 👩‍💻💖

-### Let's Connect! 🌟
+### Let's Connect
 Feel free to explore my projects and reach out.
-I'm always excited to collaborate and learn! 💬
+I'm always excited to collaborate and learn!